iluvjava/Maths/Notebook 2.0 obsidian/V-FISTA.md

 ---
 #### **The Proof Preparations of the Linear Convergence of V-FISTA**

 The following proof was adapted from the proof of theorem 10.7.7 in Amir Beck's Book[^2].
 For the proof we will assume a slightly weaker version of the algorithm, with several quantities to simplify the conditions for us.
-Consider the following recurrences for the Generic Algorihm algorithm.
+Consider the following recurrences for the Generic Algorithm.

-#### **Fixed Step Generic Algorithm**
+#### **Fixed Step Generic Momentum Algorithm**
 > We define the generic recurrences for the fixed step FISTA algorithm.
 > $$
 > \begin{aligned}